yusufshihata/GAN/README.md

     python src/main.py
     ```

-    This will train the GAN model on the MNIST dataset, saving generated images at the end of each epoch in the `generated_images` folder.
+    This will train the GAN model on the MNIST dataset, saving generated images at the end of each epoch in the `output` folder.

 2. **Viewing Generated Images**:
-   - Each epoch, the model generates sample images saved in `generated_images/`.
+   - Each epoch, the model generates sample images saved in `output/`.
    - To visualize images, you can use the `show_image` function from `utils/show_imgs.py`.

 ## Model Architecture